top of page

 eSwatini Representative

 Mthobisi is an enthusiastic early career researcher and academic, driven by a passion for Geography and the Environment.
 As a Lecturer in the Department of Geography, Environmental Science, and Planning at the University of Eswatini, he brings a wealth of knowledge and expertise to his role, inspiring and guiding students towards academic excellence.
-In addition to his teaching responsibilities, Mthobisi is currently pursuing a doctoral degree at the University of Pretoria.
-His research focuses on the captivating field of granite geology in Eswatini, with a special emphasis on unraveling the genesis and dynamics of the Gobholo Granite Cave System.
+His PhD research focused on the captivating field of granite geology in Eswatini, with a special emphasis on unraveling the genesis and dynamics of the Gobholo Granite Cave System.
 This area of study reflects his unwavering commitment to expanding our understanding of geological formations and their profound impact on the environment.
 Mthobisi's inquisitiveness extends beyond speleology and granite environments, as he possesses a broad range of research interests in environmental sciences.
 His particular focus lies in environmental chemistry and geochemistry, allowing him to explore the intricate interactions between geological processes, chemical processes, and the environment.
 By adopting a multidisciplinary approach, he actively contributes to the development of sustainable solutions for pressing environmental challenges.